ad-freiburg/whitespace-correction/README.md

 ### OPTIONS
 ### Pass the following flags to the trt command to customize its behaviour
--m <model_name> # use a different tokenization repair model than the default one -c # force execution on CPU, by default a GPU is used if available -p # display a progress bar (always on when a file is repaired using -f) -b <batch_size> # specify a different batch size
+-m <model_name> # use a different tokenization repair model than the default one --cpu # force execution on CPU, by default a GPU is used if available --progress # display a progress bar (always on when a file is repaired using -f) -b <batch_size> # specify a different batch size
 -u # do not sort the inputs before repairing
--e <experiment_dir> # specify the path to an experiment directory to load the model from
+-p # switch on pipe mode (useful but no needed when using Linux pipes) -e <experiment_dir> # specify the path to an experiment directory to load the model from
                     # (equivalent to TokenizationRepairer.from_experiment(experiment_dir) in python API)
 --force-download # force download of the tokenization repair model even if it was already downloaded